Dyed Stones - Agate, Howlite, Quartz and More

 The types of tumbled stones that are often dyed include: howlite, agate, dalmatian stone, feldspar, jasper, quartz and granite.
 We have posted photos of dyed specimens for each of these types of stones in the right column of this page.
 The characteristics of these stones that make them favorable for dying are explained below.

 Howlite is an excellent material for making dyed tumbled stones.
 It is usually a bright white color that faithfully assumes the coloration of a dye.
-It is also a softer mineral (3 1/2 on the Mohs Scale).
-Because howlite is so soft it shapes and sands quickly in a tumbler, and it is still hard enough to accept a moderately bright polish.
+It is also a softer mineral (3 1/2 to about 4 1/2 on the Mohs Scale).
+Because howlite is so soft it shapes and smooths quickly in a tumbler, and it is still hard enough to accept a moderately bright polish.

 The quick shaping saves electricity in the tumbler, enables increased factory throughput, reduces labor and saves grit.
-All of these savings make dyed howlite much less expensive to produce than the cost of tumbling a harder alternative material.
+All of these savings make dyed howlite much less expensive to produce than the cost of tumbling a harder alternative material and selling it without dye treatment.

 Dalmatian stone readily accepts dye to produce brightly colored stones with black spots.